Contractors describe scant pre-launch testing of U.S. healthcare site

 "Taxpayers paid you a lot of money and you're essentially saying to us that everything's all right when it's not," Eshoo told the CGI executive Campbell after she assured lawmakers that the problems would be fixed in time for consumers to enroll for benefits beginning January 1.

 "We anticipate that the system, as we have seen, is improving day over day," Campbell said at the hearing.
-CGI Federal is a unit of Canada's CGI Group Inc.
+CGI Federal is a unit of Canada's CGI Group Inc (GIBa.TO).